 The courses offered by CGS are the curriculum of academic departments throughout the University of Pittsburgh.
 Consequently, academic departments vet, hire, and, working with CGS Academic Programs, assign instructors to teach the sections offered by our college.
 Faculty interested in online teaching should demonstrate training and experience in online course instruction.
 Learn more at Teaching Online at CGS.

 Employment Paperwork

-Instructors complete all necessary employment paperwork through the academic department in which they are hired.
+Instructors who are not currently appointed at the University of Pittsburgh will need to complete all necessary paperwork through the academic department.
 Contact your home department for more information.

 Teaching Contracts